Scottish Solutions

 What is a Sequestration

-- You have little or no means of making regular repayments to your creditors
+You are unable to maintain regular repayments to your creditors

 Advantages of Sequestration